Bell Family Shelter – emergency help for homeless families

 How can you help?

-Consider an Adopt-a-Day or Adopt-an-Hour contribution or check out OUR WISHLIST and organize a gathering of in-kind donations or share your time as a volunteer.
+Consider an ADOPT-A-DAY contribution or check out OUR WISHLIST and organize a gathering of in-kind donations or share your time as a VOLUNTEER.
+(Contact our Outreach Coordinator, Janel Fox, to talk about volunteer opportunities, wish list needs, or to SCHEDULE A TOUR.)